jeju5/management/cs/aws/aws_developer.md

   * program that runs code deploy tasks for EC2 instances.
   * it is required for EC2 deployment and it actually is installed in EC2 instance.
   * it runs on HTTPS (443) (information: in general AWS resources port80 is for HTTP, port443 is for HTTPS)
+  * note that 443 is longer than 80 (https is longer than 80)

 * You can store revision codes in S3.